Nitric Acid With Sodium Hydroxide

 • H₂O represents water

 The mechanism of the reaction involves a proton transfer from the nitric acid molecule to the hydroxide ion.
-Consider this: the strong acid, nitric acid, readily donates a proton (H⁺), while the strong base, sodium hydroxide, readily accepts it.
-Which means this proton transfer leads to the formation of water and the sodium nitrate salt.
-The reaction proceeds rapidly and completely due to the high reactivity of both reactants Practical, not theoretical..
+The strong acid, nitric acid, readily donates a proton (H⁺), while the strong base, sodium hydroxide, readily accepts it.
+This proton transfer leads to the formation of water and the sodium nitrate salt.
+The reaction proceeds rapidly and completely due to the high reactivity of both reactants Still holds up..

 Stoichiometry and Calculations